Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 So this is from their Wikipedia page.

-the consumer and food service industries.
-So when do they start with the suits?
+So when do they stop with the suits?

-Markly.
-We're all wondering.
-It is also the largest supply of dinnerware to the food service
+It is also the largest supplier of dinnerware

-Latin America, Europe, and Asia, marketing and distributing tabletop products, which include flatware,
+Europe and Asia, marketing and distributing

-dinnerware, crystal stemware, glassware, kitchen tools, gadgets, and dildos.
+glassware, kitchen tools, gadgets, and

-That last one was a fake app, but I needed to finish on a laugh, so thank you so much.
+That last one was a fake out, but I needed to finish on a laugh.

-Oh great work mate.
+Oh, great work, mate.

 I could have taken a backstage briefing, to be honest.